schmich/qcp/README.md

-qcp
+## qcp
 ===

-Internet copy from the command-line.
+Internet clipboard from the command-line.